-As to UM data, VHA requires that an interdisciplinary facility group review the data.
-51 This group must include, but not be limited to, representatives from UM, medicine, nursing, social work, case management, mental health, and chief Business Office revenue utilization review (CBO R-UR).
-From October 1, 2017, through September 30, 2018, representatives from social work and CBO R-UR did not consistently attend meetings.
-As a result, the UM committee performed reviews and analyses of UM data without the perspectives of key social work and utilization review colleagues.
-Facility managers could not provide a reason why a designee did not attend committee meetings when the assigned social work representative was on extended leave, and managers were unaware of the CBO R-UR membership requirement.
+Specifically, VHA requires an interdisciplinary review of UM data.
+This process must include, but not be limited to, participation by representatives from UM, medicine, nursing, social work, case management, mental health, and chief business office revenue utilization review.
+From October 2017 through September 2018, the interdisciplinary group that reviewed utilization management data lacked representation from social work.
+As a result, the UM committee performed reviews and analyses without the perspective of key social work colleagues.
+The chief of Quality Management cited lack of oversight and effective controls as the reason for noncompliance.